exercism/javascript/concepts/null-undefined/about.md

 # About

-In contrast to many other languages, there are two different entities in JavaScript that represent the absence of a value.
+In contrast to many other languages, there are two different entities in JavaScript that represent the absence of a (meaningful) value.
 There is `null` and `undefined`.

 ## Null